-900. Increase or decrease in the value of one or more resources The counted value of a resource is verified using the policy for the specific resource type listed in MA706.
-Exception: When the change results in the customer's resources being over the resource limit, accept the customer's statement as proof.
+900. using the policy for the specific resource type listed in MA706.
+Exception : When the change results in the customer's resources being over the resource limit, accept the customer's statement as proof.

 This policy applies only to the ALTCS program.